glisak/Rhetos-wiki/Filters-and-other-read-methods.md

   If implemented on Computed data structure, the requests will not support generic property filters and paging.

-## Development guidelines and advances topics
+## Development guidelines and advanced topics

 ### When not to write filters